 There are going to be a few minor differences – the session view, interface, and available features – but all DAWs are designed to let you create hip hop, house music, and other electronic dance music (EDM).
 If it’s a hobby you’re after, pick one, download it, and see what you can come up with.
 Have fun!

 However, if you’re looking at creating electronic music as a way of life, it’s going to take more than a few hours a week and a DAW that’s a little more sophisticated than what you’ll get for free.
 Ableton Live is a popular choice for touring Live DJs and professional beatmakers and is an industry staple in recording studios around the world.

 Ableton Live is an ideal tool for live performances.
 Because it can be run from a laptop, it’s easy for DJs to take their act on the road.
 If the venue is already outfitted with external gear that you are familiar with, moving from stage to stage is as easy as packing a computer bag, headphones, and external drive and heading to the next show.

 But perhaps we’re getting ahead of ourselves.
-You came here to learn how to make electronic music with Ableton Live, not listen to a commercial for Ableton Live.
+You came here to learn how to make electronic music with Ableton Live, or maybe how to record in Ableton Live, not listen to a commercial.
 Once you’re understanding how to work the dashboard, the software really sells itself.

 Start at the Beginning

 Before mixing and mastering in the full-fledged Ableton Live, consider starting with a lite version of the software.
 Often bundled with hardware, this free software gives the beginner enough to entice their curiosity and creative urges before moving onto the more loaded, advanced software.